howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 </Instruction>

-Don't forget in Relation we always have to return a sequence!
+Don't forget in `Relation` we always have to return a sequence!
-Also we have to change fetcher definition.
+Also we have to change the fetcher definition.

 <Instruction>